Role Playing Fan Fiction ❯ Conjure It At Your Own Risk ❯ Climb Every Mountain ( Chapter 7 )

 The garden outside had some useful herbs and an apothecary table, so I mixed a few things and then we were on our way, more cloves of garlic tucked in my satchel.
 Need more salmon roe and Nordic barnacle.
 I can pay for some decorating in my house.

-We were attacked by a giant spider, killed with an ice spike in the head.
+We were attacked by a giant spider.
+I killed it with an ice spike in the head.
 A bear, also ice spike, some wolves, using fireballs to send them shrieking away, and finally arrived at Ivarstead across a nice bridge.
 Considering all the animals that try to eat you getting there I am surprised the town exists.
 There was a decent sized lake leading from the outlet by the town towards the East.
 Signs indicated that was the way to Riften.

 We went to bed early, and rose with the dawn.
 It was cold, and a couple men were standing by the lower bridge, beyond the lumber mill talking about their hesitance to climb the 7000 steps.